nothingworksright/template-api-node-ex-di-ts-pg/README.md

 Run the `npm run linter` command to identify and report [ESLint](https://eslint.org/docs/user-guide/getting-started) code pattern findings.

 Prettier and ESLint can also be run automatically as IDE extensions.

+## Not included

+- Authentication and authorization - A session endpoint along with something like a JWT middleware can be added to achieve authentication and authorization.